1MDB-IPIC deal does little to alleviate uncertainties in Malaysia, Moody's say

 1MDB has denied any wrongdoing.

-The fund defaulted on its bonds a year ago, sparking the dispute, with IPIC asking a London court to arbitrate over a claim totaling some $6.5 billion.
+The fund defaulted on its bonds a year ago, sparking the dispute, with IPIC asking a London court to arbitrate over a claim totalling some $6.5 billion.